AriFordsham/GHCWiki/static-data.md

 The quasiquoter is selected from the type.
 I.e.,

 ```
-classIsStaticString a where
+classStringQuote a where
-      fromStaticString ::QuasiQuoter-- or directly
+      fromStringQuote ::QuasiQuoter-- or directly
-      fromStaticString ::String->QExp
+      fromStringQuote ::String->QExp
 ```